ladam2000/szakdolgozat/DEPLOYMENT.md

 ## What Changed

-The travel agent system has been updated to use the **agents-as-tools** pattern:
+The travel agent system has been updated to use the **agents-as-tools** pattern following AWS best practices:

 ### Before:
 - Single agent with 3 tool functions (`search_flights`, `search_hotels`, `search_activities`)
 - Tools returned mock JSON data directly
+- No proper AgentCore integration

 ### After:
 - **Orchestrator Agent** (Claude Sonnet) coordinates the workflow